nmatcho/Threat-Hunting-Scenario-Tor-Browser-Usage/README.md

 ### 3. Searched the `DeviceNetworkEvents` Table for External TOR Network Connections

-- With this information I now know that evidence for network use will be on ports 9150 and 9151.
-I then shifted to the DeviceNetworkEvents table to find further confirmation of this.
+- With this information I now know that evidence for network traffic will be on ports 9150 and 9151.
+I then shifted to the DeviceNetworkEvents table to find confirmation of this.

 **Query used to locate events:**